Lingering injuries,

 Chronic Pain is a Global Crisis!

-Sound familiar?
-If so, you're not alone.
+If this is you - you're not alone.

 And unfortunately, reputable science shows that conventional treatments to chronic pain provide little help.